- About Us

 Atlanta Veterinary Skin & Allergy Clinic, PC

 If acupuncture has been recommended for your pet, it is believed that the addition of this treatment to your pets treatment plan will aide and enhance arriving at the desired outcome.
 As with most modalities used to treat chronic dermatologic conditions, TCVM requires vigilance on the part of the owner and clear communication between the doctor and pet parent regarding response as well as any challenges or concerns.
 Response to treatment with needles alone typically lasts from 2-7 days.
-Our recommendation is to have your pet treated at least three times (once every two weeks for three treatments) before concluding that it does not work for your pet.
-A standard full course of therapy is 6-8 treatments.
+Our recommendation is to have your pet treated at least four times (once every two weeks for four treatments) before concluding that it does not work for your pet.
+A standard initial course of therapy is 6-8 treatments.
 If the therapy is successful, we will see either a more rapid or a more complete response to previously prescribed therapy.
-With chronic disease maintenance therapy is often needed and hopefully we will be able to wean your pet off of some of the anti-itch and anti-biotic therapies that have been required to manage the secondary conditions thus far.
+With chronic disease, maintenance therapy is often needed and hopefully we will be able to wean your pet off of some of the anti-itch and antibiotic therapies that have been required to manage the secondary conditions thus far.
+The bottom line is, like other forms of therapy, your pet determines whether the chosen therapy is successful by how much improvement is achieved.

-Occasionally, an herbal supplement is also recommended and can be used to bring about resolution of some of the more severe and chronic signs more quickly than acupuncture alone.
-An herbal supplement is chosen with more care as some animals will develop diarrhea when it is added too quickly or if too much is given.
-If an herbal supplement has been recommended, be sure to follow your doctor’s instructions to the letter and call if any adverse side effects (worsening of clinical signs, vomiting, diarrhea, etc.) occur.
-Under no circumstance should previously prescribed medications be discontinued without your doctor’s specific and directed instructions.
+Herbal medications may also be recommended and can be used to bring about resolution of some of the more severe and chronic signs more quickly than acupuncture alone.
+An herbal supplement is chosen with care as some animals will develop diarrhea when it is added too quickly or if too much is given.
+If an herbal medication has been recommended, be sure to follow your doctor’s instructions to the letter and call if any adverse side effects (worsening of clinical signs, vomiting, diarrhea, etc.) occur.
+Herbs are MEDICINE, and unlike a vitamine or nutritional supplement, must be given as prescribed.
+However, under no circumstance should previously prescribed conventional medications be discontinued without your doctor’s specific and directed instructions.